mpg05883/gift-eval/README.md

     "model_dtype": "float32, etc."
     "model_link": "To your HF model link, e.g., https://huggingface.co/amazon/chronos-t5-small",
     "org": "YOUR_ORG_NAME",
+    "testdata_leakage": "one of Yes or No",
-    "testdata_leakage": "one of Yes or No"
+    "replication_code_available": "one of Yes or No"
 }
 ```